 The air handlers fan blows air through its internal system of a mixing box, filters and cooling coil before it is blown into the ventilation ductwork network.
 They can be sized to meet different energy efficiency and comfort goals.

-The most advanced air handling units feature variable blower speeds to match demand and reduce starting and stopping.
+The most advanced air handling systems feature variable blower speeds to match demand and reduce starting and stopping.
 These units can be controlled by a standard on/off thermostat or by an advanced building automation system.
 Moreover, advanced algorithms enable predictive maintenance, alerting facility managers about potential issues before they escalate.

 An air handler regulates and circulates as part of a building’s ventilation, heating and cooling system.
 It’s critical for industrial settings like warehouses and manufacturing plants to keep employees safe and productive.